 Officer Ware arrested the man, a member of the Boo Gang, and walked him to the Cincinnati Brewing Company to call for a patrol wagon.
 As the man was being searched, he produced a revolver and shot Officer Ware in the temple, killing him instantly.

-The 24-year-old suspect fled the scene but was apprehended a short time later and subsequently sentenced to life in prison.
+The 24-year-old suspect fled the scene but was apprehended a short time later and subsequently sentenced to life in prison in a change of venue to Morgan County.
 He escaped in 1899 but was recaptured and paroled in 1917.